alexandresalome/behat-launcher/doc/manual/installation.rst

 * PHP 5.5 (yeah, it's a project from the future)
 * Apache2 or Nginx or anything that can run a PHP application
 * A MySQL database
-* NodeJS and npm to install Bower and Grunt
+* NodeJS and npm to install Bower

 **1. Get the code**